Skip to main content

 Biography

-I am a Fellow of the Higher Education Academy (reference number PR301587).
-I teach across the undergraduate and postgraduate curricula at Durham and presently co-supervise one PhD student (women opera singers in nineteenth-century Britain).
-I welcome enquiries from potential PhD students and postdoctoral fellowship applicants on topics related to music and mobility, music and politics, and global music history in the East Asian and Central and Western European contexts across the nineteenth and twentieth centuries.
+I was one of six educators shortlisted for the Early Career Educators Award at Durham in 2025.
+I am a Fellow of the Higher Education Academy.
+I teach across the undergraduate and postgraduate curricula and presently co-supervise one PhD student (women opera singers in nineteenth-century Britain).
+I welcome enquiries from potential PhD students and postdoctoral fellowship applicants on topics related to music and mobility, music and politics, and global music history in the East Asian and Central European contexts across the late nineteenth and twentieth centuries.
+Since 2020, I have been a Faculty Affiliate of Project Spectrum, a graduate student-led coalition committed to increasing EDI in music studies in North America.

 Esteem Indicators